 Ozonated Olive Oil: According to a different study, olive oil treats itching.
 It did less to lessen the scorching sensation.

-Please make sure these integrative treatments are appropriate for your unique condition by discussing them with your doctor before starting.
+Please ensure these integrative treatments are appropriate for your unique condition by discussing them with your doctor before starting.

 When to Consult a Doctor?